Udiliv 150mg Strip Of 15 Tablets

 Quick Tips of Udiliv 150 MG

-- Before starting Udiliv 150 tablet, inform your doctor if you are pregnant, planning on becoming pregnant or breastfeeding.
-Also, inform your doctor about all other medicines that you take and your complete medical history....
+• Before starting Udiliv 150 tablet, inform your doctor if you are pregnant, planning on becoming pregnant or breastfeeding.
+Also, inform your doctor about all other medicines that you take and your com...

-- Do not take any other medicine on your own without confirming with your doctor during treatment with Udiliv 150 tablet.
+• Do not take any other medicine without confirming with your doctor during treatment with the Udiliv 150 tablet.

-- Diarrhoea and pasty stools can occur as side effects of this medicine.
-Inform your doctor if the side effects do not resolve even after completing the course of this medicine.
+• Diarrhoea and pasty stools can occur as side effects of this medicine.
+Inform your doctor if the side effects do not resolve even after you have completed the course of this medicine.

-- Excessive dietary intake of calories and cholesterol should be avoided.
-You should preferably take a low-cholesterol diet during treatment.
+• Excessive calorie and cholesterol intake should be avoided.
+Preferably, a low-cholesterol diet should be followed during treatment.

 Dosage of Udiliv 150 MG